Ingalls Shipbuilding

 Although Robert was an employee of Westinghouse, he made trips to Ingalls in the 1960s, where he spent several days working on the ships as a field engineer.

-During his time at Ingalls, Robert was exposed to “several types of asbestos insulation products, including pipe covering, block insulation, cement, and tape.”
+At Ingalls, Robert was exposed to “several types of asbestos insulation products, including pipe covering, block insulation, cement, and tape.”

 He was surrounded by large amounts of asbestos dust while working on insulation products and when he installed turbines.